anotherline/anotherline/README.md

 ## Other ways to contribute

-- create a new cv template in jade; see the [anotherline JSON schema](https://github.com/anotherline/anotherline-schema) for key/value pairs.
+- Create a new cv template in jade; see the [anotherline JSON schema](https://github.com/anotherline/anotherline-schema) for key/value pairs.
+For current examples, see <code>app_server/views/cv-template-dropdown-new.jade</code> and <code>app_server/views/cv-template-traditional.jade</code>.

 ## Contributors